sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-cloudformation/cloudformationmysql.rst

 #.
 Create a new user with username **hadoop**.
 #.
 Log out and log back in as user **hadoop**.

-Step 7 : Start running the Examples
+Step 7 : Start Running the Examples
 --------------------------
 #.
 Go to **Applications**.
 #.
 Start building your Applications.